BIOGRAPHY

 hand self-defense.
 Many of the empty hand concepts were the same as those taught

-Assistant Instructor of the Camp Smith CHA-3 Kenpo Club.
+Pancipanci promoted him to Assistant Instructor (Brown Belt) of the Camp Smith CHA-3

 transferred back to the mainland where he was assigned to the 1st Infantry